lilac-tech/File-Sharing-System/README.md

 # File-Sharing-System
  A basic system for sharing of files on a server in a local network (Imagine Google Drive but it runs locally)

+# Note
+ This project has not been updated for a year.

+# Setup
+ You need to have python installed.

+ Run main.py and yor're done.